A FIVE-STAR BULL’S-EYE ★★★★★

 Duration: 1 h 30 min, no intermission

-Age recommendation: For adults and youth from 13 up.
+Age recommendation: For adults and young people 13 and up.

 There are two language versions: Finnish and English.
 There are also English subtitles that can be used for the Finnish-language version.